google/timesketch/docs/index.md

 ![](https://github.com/google/timesketch/workflows/ppa%20unittests/badge.svg)

 ---
-##### Obligatory Fine Print
-This is not an official Google product (experimental or otherwise), it is just code that happens to be owned by Google.
+**Obligatory Fine Print**: This is not an official Google product (experimental or otherwise), it is just code that happens to be owned by Google.